How to determine your skin type and the best products for you!

-Today we’ll be doing a deep dive into the four most common skin types, sharing the characteristics of each, talking more about how to care for each type, and explaining how certain products can work best for our skin!
+Today we’ll be doing a deep dive into the four most common skin types, sharing the characteristics of each.
+We’ll be talking more about how to care for each type and explaining how certain products can work best for our skin!

 If you’re reading this and you aren’t totally sure what your skin type is, it’s not too late to find out!
 There are usually a few noticeable traits that help us figure out what skin type our skin falls into.

 This skin type is probably the easiest to spot, and most with oily skin are aware that they have this skin type.
-You’ll notice a shine or slick texture on the surface of your face most common in what’s called the T-zone (forehead, nose and chin).
+You’ll notice a shiny or slick texture on the surface of your face, most common in what’s called the T-zone (forehead, nose, and chin).

 In this case, we’re reminded of our favorite pizza.
 Combination skin can have a little bit of everything – areas that are oily, spots that are very dry, and periods where things are balanced or neutral.
 The most important thing to remember about combination skin is that it doesn’t always behave the same.